kimtth/awesome-azure-openai-llm/section/eval.md

    - On that note, in the satirical Pretraining on the Test Set Is All You Need paper, the author trains a small 1M parameter LLM that outperforms all other models, including the 1.3B phi-1.5 model.
 This is achieved by training the model on all downstream academic benchmarks.
 It appears to be a subtle criticism underlining how easily benchmarks can be "cheated" intentionally or unintentionally (due to data contamination). [cite](https://twitter.com/rasbt) [13 Sep 2023]
 1. [Challenges in evaluating AI systems](https://www.anthropic.com/index/evaluating-ai-systems): The challenges and limitations of various methods for evaluating AI systems, such as multiple-choice tests, human evaluations, red teaming, model-generated evaluations, and third-party audits. [doc](../files/eval-ai-anthropic.pdf) [4 Oct 2023]
 1. [Your AI Product Needs Evals](https://hamel.dev/blog/posts/evals/) [29 Mar 2024] / [How to Evaluate LLM Applications: The Complete Guide](https://www.confident-ai.com/blog/how-to-evaluate-llm-applications) [7 Nov 2023]
+1. [Sakana AI claimed 100x faster AI training, but a bug caused a 3x slowdown](https://techcrunch.com/2025/02/21/sakana-walks-back-claims-that-its-ai-can-dramatically-speed-up-model-training/): Sakana’s AI resulted in a 3x slowdown — not a speedup.
+[21 Feb 2025]